Skip to main content

 Plastic grease covers removal

-5. Check the gap pads on the bottom side and top side of the water loop, if any of them are damaged or missing, replace them with the new ones.
+5. Check the gap pads on the bottom side and top side of the water loop, if any of them are damaged, missing, or fallen off, replace them with the new ones.

 Figure 5.
 Water loop gap pads (bottom side)